 Have you ever tasted a cocktail bitters straight?
 When I was a kid, my mother was a bartender.
-She always had a bottle of angostura bitters on hand.
+She always had a bottle of Angostura bitters on hand.
 I used to love to sample it.
 It was both disgustingly bitter, and surprisingly thrilling to taste.
-Being so young, I can't say I could make out a lot of flavor.
+Being so young, I can’t say I could make out a all the flavors.
 I would just taste a dash or two and pucker up my mouth, feeling that astringency and enjoying/hating that bitter taste sensation.
-Seems strange, but it's not really, when you understand flavor.
+Seems strange, but it’s not really when you understand flavor.

 The same reason why we can simultaneously shudder and be strangely invigorated by highly bitter tastes is the same reason why they do something special to a cocktail; the thing that made them integral to the style of mixed drink in the first place.

 To start to understand why bitters are used in cocktails, and why they are becoming a bit of a thing (there are hundreds of bitters on the market, from mass-market to craft artisan) you first have to understand taste and flavor.
 Then you have to understand a bit more about the taste we call bitter.

 If you understand all that (at least a little), then you are beginning to understand something about bitter flavors.
 We are extremely sensitive to them!
 We can perceive bitter flavors so well that it only takes the tiniest amount of bitterness to trigger our taste buds.
 As you have learned if you read the articles linked, we are primed, as a species, to pick up this taste.
 Bitter flavors often signal toxins, and we must be on guard for toxins that we might inadvertently ingest.
 So, we evolved to be sensitive to the bitter tastes that go along with many common plant toxins.
 We tend to be put off by the taste.
 We don’t like a lot of it.
 It causes a reaction that causes us to stop eating or drinking the offending substance.